VibeCodingToken/vibecodingtoken.github.io/token.md

 # Buy VIBE

 **Important:** $VIBE is a community access token for vibe‑coding activities.
-Holding $VIBA can gain you access to future hackatons and used to list vide coding projects, and purchase upper tier NFT access passes.
+Holding $VIBA can gain you access to future hackathons and used to list vide coding projects, and purchase upper tier NFT access passes.

 ## Contract address